JosTuyen/PythonDataPractice/README.md

 # TextMining
-The collection of small text mining modules form homework
+The collection of small python data mining modules from homeworks